Sharp Aquos

-The Sharp Aquos is a product brand name for LCD televisions and component screens, originally sold by Sharp Corporation of Japan and also used by licensees.
+The Sharp Aquos is a product brand name for LCD televisions, component screens, tablets and smartphones, originally sold by Sharp Corporation of Japan and also used by licensees.

 History

 It encompasses small, portable models (e.g. the 13" B series) up to large home-theater screens (e.g. 65" high-definition widescreen models), as well as component screens for portable devices including mobile phones.
 Aquos was first released in 2001 with 13", 15", and 20" 4:3 sizes starting, pricing at $1,799.99, $2,999.99, and $4,999.99 respectively.
 Since then, the Aquos brand is Sharp's premium LCD line (as Sharp also makes non-Aquos LCD TVs that sell for less), and recently they have been the first series of LCD HDTVs to feature integrated Blu-ray Disc players with the BD-60U and BD-80U series debuting in 2009.
 Some Aquos LCD TVs are notable for displaying color in a RYGB color space known as Quattron, which adds a yellow component, as opposed to the standard RGB color space used by most color televisions.

 Aquos televisions run a Linux-based operating system.
 Sharp's SmartLink technology was incorporated into the Aquos LC-15L1U-S.

 From 2015 to 2018, Sharp-branded TVs sold in the United States were made by Chinese manufacturer Hisense.
 In 2019, Sharp regained its licensing and brand, buying back its assets from Hisense.
 Sharp-manufactured Sharp TVs have been back on the market since late 2019.